guoyww/AnimateDiff/README.md

 ### Prepare Environment
 ~~Our approach takes around 60 GB GPU memory to inference.
 NVIDIA A100 is recommanded.~~

 ***We updated our inference code with xformers and a sequential decoding trick.
-Now AnimateDiff takes only ~12GB VRAM to inference, and can be run on a single RTX3090 !!***
+Now AnimateDiff takes only ~12GB VRAM to inference, and run on a single RTX3090 !!***

 ```
 git clone https://github.com/guoyww/AnimateDiff.git